lubeda/EsphoMaTrix/README.md

 **This is a somehow usable version!**

 It is not as mature as awtrix and pixeltIt but it's doing what **i** need.
 I am not shure about the copyright of the font and the icons i use so this repo has only a sample icons included and the font has to be included like all fonts in esphome (see installation).
 In professional terms it is a beta version.
-From the structure of the source code it is a chaos version.
-There will be possibly breaking changes in the code.
+From the structure of the source code it is a _chaos_ ;-) version.
+There will be possibly breaking changes in the upcomming code.

-See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY)
+See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (no sound but subtitles)

 ## Features

 Based a on a 8x32 RGB matrix it displays a clock, the date and up to 16 other screens provided by home assistant.
 Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see installation).
 The values/text can be updated or deleted from the display queue.
-Each screen has a lifetime.
+Each screen has a lifetime, if not refreshed it will disapear.

 # Installation